davidnagli/node-esm-hmr/README.md

 ## Credits / Prior Art
 This package is 100% inspired by [node-hmr](https://github.com/serhiinkh/node-hmr).
 I decided to create this package when I first tried using node-hmr and realized that it doesn't work at all for ESM.
 Initially, I considered sending a PR, but I realized that ESM makes it pretty much nesicarry to rewrite most of it, and they also make it a lot simpler.

-This package on it's doesn't really do much on it's own (it's really lightweight), all the file-watching magic is provided by [Chokidar (https://github.com/paulmillr/chokidar) which is an amazing cross-platform file watcher.
+This package on it's doesn't really do much on it's own (it's really lightweight), all the file-watching magic is provided by [Chokidar](https://github.com/paulmillr/chokidar) which is an amazing cross-platform file watcher.

-And, of course, thank you to [@Jasper De Moor](https://github.com/DeMoorJasper) who first explained to me what HMR was many years back while we were working on contributing to [https://parceljs.org/](Parcel) — the most amazing bundler on the planet.
+And, of course, thank you to [@Jasper De Moor](https://github.com/DeMoorJasper) who first explained to me what HMR was many years back while we were working on contributing to [Parcel](https://parceljs.org/) — the most amazing bundler on the planet.

-Created and maintained by [David Nagli](https://www.linkedin.com/in/davidnagli/)
+This package is created and actively maintained by [David Nagli](https://www.linkedin.com/in/davidnagli/) and available under the [MIT License](https://github.com/davidnagli/node-esm-hmr/blob/main/LICENSE)